Dai Astley: Club career

 Dowlais-born Astley played for Merthyr Town, Charlton, Aston Villa, Derby County, Blackpool and Metz.
 He scored 92 goals for Aston Villa in 165 matches.

 Astley made his league debut on 19 November 1927 against Bournemouth & Boscombe Athletic.
 When Albert Lindon was appointed player-manager at Charlton Athletic in January 1928, he signed Astley for £100.
 Astley made his debut for Blackpool, then under the managership of Joe Smith, two-thirds of the way through the 1938–39 campaign, in a 1–1 draw with Sunderland at Bloomfield Road on 25 January 1939.
 He went on to make a further sixteen League appearances before the season's end, scoring six goals.
 In 1939–40, he appeared in the three League games that occurred prior to the competition being abandoned as a result of the outbreak of World War II.

-After the war, he joined FC Metz, where he spent a year.
+After the war, he joined Metz, where he spent a year.